Online 24-Hour Hazwoper Course Overview

 - the site is monitored and fully characterized indicating that exposures are under permissible exposure limits and published exposure limits,

-- the site does not required the use of respirators,
+- the site does not require the use of respirators,

 - the site contains no health hazards or the possibility of an emergency developing.